hugocotoflorez/fl/README.md

 11. Place selector in the middle (less movement is required).
 12. Improve mid cursor positioning.
 13. Moving window for large directories.
+14. Custom (and unique) log file path.
+15. Stdout always refer to the tty.